HinWong/TempConverter/README.md

 # TempConverter

-A simple app written in Swift that allows user to input temperature in farenheit and convert it to celcius.
+A simple app written in Swift that allows user to convert between Celcius and Farenheit.